johnkgapholac/html_css_js/README.md

 - CSS
 - JavaScript

-right click each file in order to run and test it.
+Right click each file in order to run and test it.